Pietermaritzburg: History

 The city was occupied by Voortrekkers, in April 1838 following the murder of Piet Retief and his seventy-strong party at the Zulu Capital, Mgungundlovu (6 February 1838), when seeking land to settle around Port Natal (The Natal-Land Treaty), and from where the reprisal Wenkommando departed (November 1838) to defeat Dingane at the Battle of Blood River (16 December 1838).
 Pietermaritzburg is approximately 160 km direct from the Zulu capital, Mgungundlovu.

 Prior to the battle (9 December 1838) a vow was taken that if the Boers were granted victory over the Zulu, then a sacred church would be built which still stands today, The Church of the Vow.
 It was Jan Gerritze Bantjes, Secretary General to Andries Pretorius, Commander of the campaign who arranged the financing of the church by the Boer towns folk which by then had taken a low priority after the war.

-The town grew rapidly to become the capital of the short-lived Boer Republic or Natalia.
+The town grew rapidly to become the capital of the short-lived Boer republic of Natalia.
 Britain took over Pietermaritzburg in 1843 and it became the seat of the Natal Colony's administration with the first lieutenant-governor, Martin West, making it his home.
 Fort Napier, named after the governor of the Cape Colony, Sir George Thomas Napier, was built to house a garrison.
 In 1893, Natal received responsibility for its own government, and an assembly building was built along with the city hall.